HakoSwede/BCS/README.md

 For p = 2, we see a round circle as we would expect to see when visualizing the unit circle.
 That's because the Euclidian metric is used to measure distances in Euclidian 2-d space.
 For p = 1, the unit circle appears as a diamond inscribed in the p=2 circle.
+In this metric, we can consider the distance as being how many 'steps' away a certain point is, if we can only step directly to the left or right, or up and down.
+It's called the Manhattan metric as it is reminiscent of how Manhattan is built on a block system.

 As p approaches zero, we get increasingly close to the Hamming distance function: